LTDat11/LTDat11/README.md

 # 💫 About Me:
-I’m a Computer Networks and Data Communications student with a strong passion for programming and self-learning.
-I focus on Android mobile development using Kotlin, backend API development with .NET (C#), and Python for automation and backend services.<br><br>I enjoy building practical systems, understanding how networks operate under the hood, and continuously improving my skills in software engineering and cybersecurity.
+I graduated with a degree in Computer Networks and Data Communications and have a strong passion for programming and self-learning.
+I focus on developing Android mobile applications using Kotlin, and server-side API development with .NET (C#) and Python for automation and server-side services.

+I enjoy building real-world systems, understanding how networks work, and continuously improving my skills in software engineering and cybersecurity.
 My goal is to create scalable, secure, and maintainable applications that solve real-world problems.

 ## 🌐 Socials: